Inserts into an ATL project (or an MFC project with ATL support) an ATL control. You can use this wizard to insert one of three kinds of controls:

 Sets the object description that will appear in the registry

 Sets the name that containers can use instead of the CLSID of the object.
-In Microsoft Visual C++ 2010, this field is not automatically populated.
+This field is not automatically populated.
 If you do not manually populate this field, the control may not be available to other tools.
 For example, ActiveX controls that are generated without a ProgID are not available in the Insert ActiveX Control dialog box.
 For more information about the dialog box, see Insert ActiveX Control Dialog Box.